NeuroCognitiveImagingLab/NCIL-website/projects/index.md

 {% capture text %}
 Learning a new language is challenging for most adults, and it has been shown that it can be more difficult if the learner is using their first language during the process.
 Therefore, this project investigates adult language learning of Welsh words, and uses electroencephalography (EEG) to explore how speaking English versions of the newly learned Welsh words will alter brain activity.
-This project will be recruiting participants in 2023.

 {%
   include button.html